A Global Spiritual Community: For A Changing World

 6. Service equals real power

 Bahá’u’lláh taught that serving others is one of the highest expressions of who we are.
 In real life: Helping a friend.
 Volunteering.
-Using your skills—art, leadership, listening—to improve your community.
+Using your skills to improve your community.

 In short: